-- recommendations and source. - 2. http://explorefood.foodafactoflife.org.uk ave , or ore % Key terms Dietary reference values: Estimated dietary requirements for particular groups of the population.
-Essential amino acids: 8 of the different amino acids found in proteins from plants and animals that have to be provided by the diet.
-Macronutrients: Nutrients needed to provide energy and as the building blocks for growth and maintenance of the body.
-Protein complementation: Combining different protein types at the same meal to ensure all EAAs are ingested.
-Reference Intakes: Guidelines for the maximum amount of nutrients consumed. kin Hydration ate.
-Aim to drink 6-8 glasses of fluid every day.
-Water, lower fat milk and sugar-free drinks including tea and coffee all count. e om Fruit juice and smoothies also count but should be limited to no more than a combined total of 150ml per day. •••• 20% of water is provided by food such as are and soups, yogurts, fruit and vegetables.
-The other 80% is provided by drinks such as water, milk and juice. or Drinking too much water can lead to 'water intoxication' with potentially life threatening hyponatraemia. and This is caused when the concentration of sodium in the blood gets too low.
+- recommendations and source. - 2. http://explorefood.foodafactoflife.org.uk ensure all EAAs are ingested.
+Reference Intakes : Guidelines for the maximum amount of nutrients consumed. kin Hydration Aim to drink 6-8 glasses of fluid every day.
+Water, lower fat milk and sugar-free drinks including tea and coffee all count.
+Fruit juice and smoothies also count but should be limited to no more than a combined total of 150ml per day.
+20% of water is provided by food such as soups, yogurts, fruit and vegetables. and The other 80% is provided by drinks such as water, milk and juice.
+Drinking too much water can lead to 'water intoxication' with potentially life threatening hyponatraemia. and This is caused when the concentration of sodium in the blood gets too low.